 In other words, 90% of learning occurs outside a traditional classroom, which comprises informal learning.

-The 70:20:10 learning model becomes popular as an ideal balance of learning sources for employee training.
+The 70:20:10 model for learning has become popular as an ideal balance of learning sources for employee training.
 The rule has stood the test of time since then.

-Some recent researches show that the ratio may not be fixed.
-But the main idea remains that it’s more effective to implement a blended learning rather than a one-method program.
+Some recent research shows that the ratio may not be fixed.
+However the main idea remains that it’s more effective to implement a blended learning rather than a one-method program.

 Advantages of the 70:20:10 Learning Model